kwur/new-kwur-site/_posts/2008-09-09-fall-08-schedule.md

       </td>

       <td>
         Exploring the world of jazz.
-Everything from the earliest improvisations of Louis Armstrong and Coleman Hawkins up until the modern sounds of Bill Frisell, John Zorn, Dave Douglas, Paul Motian, Keith Jarrett&#8230;etc
+Everything from the earliest improvisations of Louis Armstrong and Coleman Hawkins up until the modern sounds of Bill Frisell, John Zorn, Dave Douglas, Paul Motian, Keith Jarrett…etc
       </td>
     </tr>